 As password breaches become more frequent, learning how to protect online accounts is more important than ever.

-Imagine if every combination lock required the same combination to unlock.
-To get past every lock, all you would need to do is find one person’s combination.
+Imagine if every combination lock required the same combination to open it.
+To get past every lock, all you would need to do is find the one combination.
 This would be pretty flimsy protection.
 It sounds silly, but this is actually how most people treat their online accounts.
 When you reuse the same password on multiple accounts, you are creating a single point of failure in locking down your accounts.
-It’s not a great idea to reuse passwords because someone only needs one password to access multiple accounts.

 Password breaches happen all the time, and because hackers know you’re likely reusing passwords, they’ll try your credentials on multiple websites.
 The safest thing to do is use unique passwords on each website.
 At the same time, it feels hard to remember more than a handful of passwords.
 So what do you do?